-The assignment of the course is as follows: students are supposed to make an interactive application that communicates with the audience/participant(s)/user(s) solely by means of sound.
+The assignment of the course is as follows: You’re supposed to make an interactive, network based, application that communicates with the audience/participant(s)/user(s) solely by means of sound.
 In order to achieve this you have to design your own communicating sonic language.
 The assignment has to be realized with the Pure Data programming environment.
 Basics about Pure Data will be addressed both in the classes and in the labs.

 |Objective||Gaining insight into perceptualization of information via theory, discussion and examples.|